PGBBS/pgbbs.github.io/_pages/travel-info.md

 ---
-title:  "How to reach us and what to do here"
+title:  "How to reach us and what to do in Passau"
 layout: page
 ---